 Dawn's story had a happy ending, as she vividly recalls the moment Dr. Kang placed her baby close to her face and expressed her love.
 The promise of capturing her husband, Rick, meeting their baby for the first time was delivered.
 Rick, overwhelmed with joy, could not find the words to describe the transformative experience Memorial provided, as it fulfilled their lifelong dream of becoming parents.

 Dr. Myers further underscored Memorial's mission to care for the community, stating, "Memorial is really here to meet the needs of the community.
 We grow and expand to ensure we provide the best care possible."

 Memorial Healthcare System continues to enhance the quality of care and ensure the best possible experience for its patients and their families at all three of its Family Birthplace locations.
 And with more babies born at Memorial Regional Hospital than any other facility in Broward County, the hospital is investing $68 million to redesign and expand its Family Birthplace to create a state-of-the-art facility dedicated to delivering exceptional maternity care.
 The enhanced Family Birthplace will offer expanded, private new rooms and specialty rooms, family lounge, cutting-edge technology, and a comprehensive range of services to support expecting mothers and newborns.

-Learn more about Memorial's high-risk pregnancy care and comprehensive high-risk obstetrics services.
+Learn more about Memorial's comprehensive high-risk pregnancy care and obstetrics services.

 If you have been diagnosed to have a high-risk pregnancy, please contact your OB/GYN to develop a plan of care.